Slowyng/slowyngames/content/punkpirates-terms.md

 We may suspend or terminate your access to the App, without notice, if:
 - You breach these Terms
+- You engage in abusive, fraudulent, or illegal activity
+- Your behavior disrupts other users or the App environment
-- We are required to do so by law
+- We are required to do so for legal or technical reasons
-- The App is discontinued

-You may stop using the App at any time by uninstalling it.
+Upon termination, your license is automatically revoked and you must stop using the App.

 ---

+## 11. Updates, Modifications, and Service Availability

+We may update, modify, or remove features of the App at any time, including disabling certain functionalities or suspending the service, temporarily or permanently, for maintenance, legal compliance, technical improvements, or business decisions.

+We do not guarantee that the App or any part of it will always be available or function without interruption.

+If the App is permanently discontinued, we will provide notice via the App or on our official website, when reasonably possible.

+---

+## 12. Beta Features

+The App may include experimental or beta features that are still under development and may be unstable or incomplete.
+These features are provided "as is" and may be modified or removed at any time without notice.

+By using such features, you accept the risk of bugs, data loss, or unexpected behavior.

+---

-## 11. Limitation of Liability
+## 13. Limitation of Liability

 The App is provided **"as is" and "as available"**, without warranty of any kind.